Region's first case of omicron detected in Chowan

-Battle Betts Jr. said in a press release that the omicron variant was detected in a laboratory-confirmed case of COVID-19 during a routine sampling of cases this week.
-He noted that while not all lab-confirmed cases are “typed” to determine their strain, samplings are conducted to find out which strains “are circulating in a community.”
+Battle Betts Jr. said in a press release Dec.
+21 that the omicron variant was detected in a laboratory-confirmed case of COVID-19 during a routine sampling of cases last week.
+He noted that while not all lab-confirmed cases are “typed” to determine their strain, some are sampled to find out which strains “are circulating in a community.”

-The U.S. Centers for Disease Control and Prevention reported Monday night that omicron is now the dominant strain of the coronavirus in the U.S., accounting for 73% of new infections last week.
-North Carolina Gov. Roy Cooper said Monday that state health officials anticipate omicron becoming the dominant strain in North Carolina by mid-January.
+The U.S. Centers for Disease Control and Prevention reported last week that omicron is now the dominant strain of the coronavirus in the U.S., accounting for 73% of new infections.
+North Carolina Gov. Roy Cooper said last week that state health officials anticipate omicron becoming the dominant strain in North Carolina by mid-January.

 Betts noted that omicron is more contagious than any previous strain of the coronavirus that causes COVID-19.
 It’s two to three times more contagious than delta and four to six times as contagious as the original COVID-19 virus, he said.